decmaxn/decmaxn.github.io/aws/cdk-free-ec2-in-special-subnet-sg/index.md

-# Free Aws Ec2 Instance by Cdk
+# Cdk Free Ec2 in Special Subnet Sg

-In my previous [Free (almost) Aws Ec2 Instance](../free-aws-ec2-instance) blog, I used Aws Cli.
-It's good for learning, but in the real world, you need to keep creating/deleting it to save cost.
-Let's make is easy by using CDK.
+Based on ["Free Aws Ec2 Instance by Cdk"](../free-aws-ec2-instance-by-cdk), let's change it so it will create and free EC2 instance in a special VPC, subnet and Security Group.
+This is good for network conectivity testing.

 ## app.py